aayeshanomani/AssetLoader/README.md

 # AssetLoader

-## An application built using Java to copy the files from the asset directory of the project folder and paste them to the internal storage of the app.An
+## An application built using Java to copy the files from the asset directory of the project folder and paste them to the internal storage of the app.

 ### The files copied are pasted into the android/data/com.example.loadasset/files folder.